santolucito/Ijscar/index.md

 We do allow subreviews from graduate students of professors who are reviewers, as a way to engage the next generation of researchers in the review process.
 All reviewers (or subreviewers where relevant) will be paid a small stipend for their review.

-In the case that a paper does not meet the formatting or authorship guidelines, or is outside the scope of the call for papers, the Editor-in-Cheif may make a decision to Desk Reject a paper without review.
+In the case that a paper does not meet the formatting or authorship guidelines, or is outside the scope of the call for papers, the Editor-in-Chief may make a decision to Desk Reject a paper without review.

 ### Timeline